SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 * **web front-end technologies (client-side development)** – HTML, CSS, JS, HTTP, DOM, AJAX, communication with back-end, calling REST API, front-end frameworks, basic design and UX (user experience) concepts
 * **mobile technologies** – mobile apps, Android and iOS development, mobile user interface (UI), calling server logic
 * **embedded systems** – microcontrollers, digital and analog input and output control, sensor access, peripheral management
-* **operating systems** – working with operating systems (Linux, Windows, etc.), installation, configuration, and basic system administration, process management, memory, file system, users, multitasking, virtualization, and containers
+* **operating systems** – working with operating systems (Linux, Windows, etc.), installation, configuration, and basic system administration, process management, memory, file system, users, multiprobleming, virtualization, and containers
-* **parallel and asynchronous programming** – thread management, asynchronous tasks, promises, common resources, and access synchronization
+* **parallel and asynchronous programming** – thread management, asynchronous problems, promises, common resources, and access synchronization
-* **software engineering** – source control systems, development management, task planning, and management, software development methodologies, software requirements, and prototypes, software design, software architectures, software documentation
+* **software engineering** – source control systems, development management, problem planning, and management, software development methodologies, software requirements, and prototypes, software design, software architectures, software documentation
 * **software testing** – unit testing, test-driven development, QA engineering, error reporting and error tracking, automation testing, build processes, and continuous integration

 We need to clarify once again that **the programming language does not matter** for the assimilation of all these skills.
 They accumulate slowly, over many years of practice in the profession.
 Some knowledge is fundamental and can be learned theoretically, but for their full understanding and in-depth awareness, you need years of practice.